Chen Jiayu

-Chen Jiayu (陈佳裕 (Chén Jiāyù); birth name Francisco Chen, nickname Chico Chen; born 14 July 1993) is a professional footballer who currently plays for Cova da Piedade.
+Chen Jiayu (陈佳裕 (Chén Jiāyù); birth name Francisco Chen, nickname Chico Chen; born 14 July 1993) is a Portuguese professional footballer.
 Born in Portugal, he renounced his Portuguese passport to receive the Chinese citinzenship in 2016.

 Club career

 Chen was born in Lisbon to father Chen Shichao (陈仕超), a professional table tennis player.
 Chen Shichao originates from Guangzhou, the People's Republic of China and emigrated to Portugal after he accepted the invitation of Portuguese table tennis club Sporting CP in 1989.
 Chen joined Pescadores's youth academy and was promoted to the first team in 2013.
 On 14 September 2013, he made his senior debut in a 2–2 away draw against União de Tomar, coming on as a substitute for Charles Oliveira in the 86th minute.

 Chen joined Chinese holding club Mafra in 2014.
 He moved to Loures in the summer of 2015.
 He made his debut for the club on 23 August 2015 in a 0–0 home draw to 1º de Dezembro.
 After making 13 appearances in the 2015–16 season, he joined another Campeonato de Portugal team Tourizense in July 2016.
 He made his debut on 21 August 2016, playing the whole match in a 1–1 home draw against Mortágua.

 On 18 August 2017, Chen transferred to LigaPro side Cova da Piedade.
 On 12 May 2018, he made his debut in LigaPro in a 3–2 win over União da Madeira.